Black Cat (Marvel Comics): Fictional character biography

 The Black Cat updates her look and her attitude and rekindles her relationship with Spider-Man.
 She makes peace with his need for a normal life as Peter Parker and stands by him while he is accused of murder as Spider-Man.
 Together, they track down the source of the elaborate scheme to frame him and fight the Foreigner.
 Her apartment is fire-bombed by the Foreigner's hitman Blaze, and she begins living with Peter Parker.
 Peter later discovers their relationship is just a ruse against him, and that she had secretly been in a relationship with The Foreigner.
 However, despite her anger during her ruse, Felicia begins to fall back onto her desire to love Peter.
 Spider-Man comes home to discover Black Cat discussing her plans to ruin his life by framing him for murder, during a telephone-conversation with The Foreigner.
 Before he can catch her, she escapes.
 Spider-Man tracks her down to the Foreigner's apartment by attempting to trick Lt.
 Keating into revealing evidence as Peter Parker.
 Peter then intercepts a phone-call on Keating's phone, which turns out to be Felicia, telling Keating to meet her.
 However this is a part of her plan, as she intentionally lured Spider-Man into finding her at the Foreigner's apartment, causing a fight to ensue between The Foreigner and Spider-Man.
 Later she clears Spider-Man of his murder charge.
 In the end, the Black Cat double-crosses the Foreigner and Spider-Man, detailing her plan and her feelings towards Peter in a letter, also explaining that she has fled to Paris to start a new life.
 This pushes Peter to find support and a new relationship with Mary Jane Watson.

 Years later, the Black Cat returns to America, and goes "shopping" (actually shoplifting) with Dagger.
 She returns to her original costume, seeks out Peter Parker, and in a chance confrontation with Venom learns that Peter had married Mary Jane Watson.
-Angry and jealous, Felicia begins harassing the couple, taunting Peter as by dating his friend Flash Thompson.
+Angry and jealous, Felicia begins harassing the couple, taunting Peter by dating his friend Flash Thompson.
 She physically threatens Mary Jane, confronting her and swearing to ruin their marriage.
 After Spider-Man uses a device to remove his superhuman abilities, the Black Cat aids him in finding the device again to restore them.
 In the process, the Black Cat's cat-like abilities are completely erased.
 She realizes that she sincerely cares for Thompson, but when she proposes marriage he refuses her, saying that he was only interested in her because she was the ex-girlfriend of his idol, Spider-Man, but is implied that Flash actually cared for her.
 The Black Cat later makes up with both Spider-Man and Mary Jane, becoming close friends with them.
 She subsequently purchases equipment from the Tinkerer to incorporate into her costume to compensate for her lost abilities, and occasionally teams up with Spider-Man.